 Barclays PLC and Qatar Holding LLC

-The SFO has been conducting a criminal investigation into Barclays and its capital raising arrangements with Qatar Holding LLC and Challenger Universal Ltd in June and October 2008.
-The investigation also centred on a US$3 billion loan facility made available from Barclays to the State of Qatar acting through the Ministry of Economy and Finance in November 2008.
+The SFO conducted a criminal investigation into Barclays and its capital raising arrangements with Qatar Holding LLC and Challenger Universal Ltd in June and October 2008.

-Barclays PLC and four individuals were charged on 20 June 2017 with conspiracy to commit fraud and the provision of unlawful financial assistance contrary to the Companies Act 1985.
+Criminal proceedings against Barclays PLC and four individuals were initiated on 3 July 2017, when they appeared before Westminster Magistrates’ Court.
+They were charged with conspiracy to commit fraud by false representation and unlawful financial assistance contrary to s151 of the Companies Act 1985.

 On 21 May 2018 the charges against Barclays Plc and Barclays Bank Plc were dismissed by the Crown Court.

-The SFO confirms that on 23 July 2018 it made an application to the High Court to re-instate against Barclays PLC and Barclays Bank PLC all of the charges dismissed by the Crown Court in May 2018.
+On 23 July 2018, the SFO made an application to the High Court to re-instate against Barclays PLC and Barclays Bank PLC all of the charges dismissed by the Crown Court in May 2018.

 - Roger Jenkins – former Executive Chairman of Investment Banking and Investment Management in the Middle East and North Africa, Barclays Capital.